 Mr. Grady noted that the EAC’s updates on recycling and energy reduction in the NPT Newsletter were appreciated.

-The EAC agreed not to pursue a 902 recycling grant at this time because the application deadline is too near (January 29, 2021).
+The EAC agreed not to pursue a 902 recycling grant at this time because the State rescinded the program for 2021.
 The grant topics did include several relevant items that the EAC is already considering, such as communication with residents on recycling do’s and don’ts.
 Mr. Grady said that these 902 grants are usually available each year and matching funds from the township may be required to submit a successful application.

 EAC Involvement in Other Committees